ccdavis/simple_interpreter/README.md

 It was hard to entirely avoid having the output of the compiler influenced by the working of the virtual machine.
 Because I was trying to only emit normal PL expressions I had to contort bits of the interpreter to compensate, and also had to introduce a couple of expressions coming out of the compiler that look more like machine instructions.

+There's a hand rolled lexical analyzer to produce the tokens for the parser.

 ## The Language

 The language currently only has the bare minimum features to write interesting benchmark programs.
 (Well, I included several data types and an 'output' statement too.)
 No functions yet, just variables, "for" loops, "if" statements and logical operators and comparison operators and arithmetic.

-I've tried to write a naive Mandelbrot set renderer as a first real program to benchmark.
-No results yet.
+I've written a naive Mandelbrot set renderer as a first real program to benchmark.

 The syntax has some warts I know how to correct, and will at some point.